 SSL certificates that are no more in Google's disgrace

-And beginning from Chrome 70, released in November this year, all Symantec certificates will get in Google’s disgrace.
-Mozilla corporation will add the same behavior to Firefox starting from version 60 (releasing in May 2018).
+And beginning from Chrome 70, released in November this year, all Symantec certificates will get in Google's disgrace.
+Mozilla corporation will add the same behavior to Firefox starting from version 60 (released in May 2018).

 Good to know

 Based on the information from StatCounter Chrome browser holds ~56% of the global browser market across all mobile and desktop platforms.
 So those websites, which will get under Google's "Not securе" label, will be in kind of trouble.
 Why?
 Because a great army of Chrome users very likely will notice that.
 It's hard to earn trust and confidence, but it's very easy to lose, especially when one of the biggest world conglomerates says that users cannot trust your website anymore. :(